Three attractions in Charlottetown, PEI

 Petar gets on well with Sir John A. MacDonald

-Victoria Row is the traffic-free street in the center of the city.
-When the sun is shining, street cafés invite you to take a coffee break or have lunch.
+Victoria Row Charlottetown is the car-free street in the centre of the city.
+When the sun is shining, street cafes invite you to take a coffee break or lunch.
 And the shops along Victoria Row offer everything from art to kitsch.
-We are alerted by the seated figure of Sir John A. MacDonald, one of Canada's first Prime Ministers, that we are approaching Province House.
-There he decided, together with the representatives of the other British colonies in North America, to found Canada.
+The seated figure of Sir John A. MacDonald, one of Canada's first prime ministers, tells us that we are approaching Province House.
+It was there that he, together with representatives of the other British colonies in North America, decided to found Canada.

 Quirky souvenirs

-For this reason alone, the Province House is worth a visit.
-But even so, the building, which still serves as the seat of government for Prince Edward Island's parliament, is worth seeing.
-On the first floor are the representative rooms, which are more reminiscent of a somewhat oversized mansion than of a parliament building.
-Pictures of big balls hang on the walls, where the ladies shine in their most beautiful robes.
-Types of ships are depicted on other paintings.
-And others show Canada's founding fathers gathering.
-Today's parliamentarians sit in front of thick, heavy velvet curtains.
-In the capital, Parliament is of course one of the top three attractions in Charlottetown.
+For this reason alone, the Province House National Historic Site is worth a visit.
+But the building, which still serves as the seat of government for the Prince Edward Island Parliament, is worth seeing in its own right.
+The first floor contains the representative rooms, which are more reminiscent of a slightly oversized mansion than a parliament building.
+On the walls hang pictures of large balls where the ladies shine in their most beautiful gowns.
+Other paintings depict types of ships.
+And in others you can see the founding fathers of Canada at their meeting.
+Today's parliamentarians meet in front of thick and heavy velvet curtains.
+In the capital, the Province House National Historic Site is of course one of the top three sights in Charlottetown.

 The Province House in Charlottetown